congcn/yii2-admin/README.md

-CongCN RBAC Manager for Yii 2
+Congcn RBAC Manager for Yii 2
 ======================